DragonsInn/BIRD3-legacy/MigrationRundown.md

     * Currate list of icons and group them: Done
 - WebPack loaders/plugins
     * fontgen-loader: Actively being used by all but myself. xD
-    * PurifyCSS plugin: internal for now, need to externalize
+    * PurifyCSS plugin: Open sourced.
 - o.o
     * Write the o.o library: Not done yet
     * Should use: ES6